 - Air freshener

 1. What is sublimation?

 Ans.
-It is a type of phase transition in which a substance or material directly changes from solid-state to the gaseous state, bypassing the liquid state.
+It is a type of phase transition in which a substance or material directly changes from a solid-state to a gaseous state, bypassing the liquid state.

 2. What is the difference between sublimation and deposition?